larngroup/pharmacophore2mol/data/downloaders/README.md

 # This folder contains the downloaders for the datasets used in the project.
 Each downloader places the outputs in the data folder, but each has its own requirements.

 ## ZINC 3D
-They are downloaded via the ZINC tranche browser 3D.
+The molecules are downloaded via the ZINC tranche browser 3D.
 Downloader is called via:
 ```sh
 python zinc3d.py <uri_file> [<output_file>]
 ```